thengl/GeoMLA/README.md

 One disadvantage of fitting spatiotemporal models using station data is that the actual accuracy of this models need to be assessed using leave-locations-out cross-validation (Meyer, Reudenbach, Hengl, Katurji, & Nauss, 2018), otherwise ranger might give an overoptimistic estimate of the actual accuracy.
 This happens because RF learns also from *"location"* so that the realistic estimate of accuracy can often be [significantly lower](https://geocompr.robinlovelace.net/spatial-cv.html#spatial-cv-with-mlr) if this issue is ignored.

-In summary, Random Forest seems to be suitable for generating spatial and spatiotemporal predictions.
+In summary, Random Forest seems to be suitable for generating spatial and spatiotemporal predictions once the geographical distances are added to the model (see also (Behrens et al., n.d.)).
 Computing time, however, can be a cumbersome and working with data sets with &gt;&gt;1000 point locations (hence &gt;&gt;1000 buffer distance maps) is problably not yet recommended.
 Also cross-validation of accuracy of predictions produced using RFsp needs to be implemented using leave-location-out CV to account for spatial autocorrelation in data.
 The key to the success of the RFsp framework might be the training data quality — especially quality of spatial sampling (to minimize extrapolation problems and any type of bias in data), and quality of model validation (to ensure that accuracy is not effected by overfitting).
 For all other details please refer to [our paper](https://peerj.com/preprints/26693/).

 References
 ----------

+Behrens, T., Schmidt, K., Viscarra Rossel, R. A., Gries, P., Scholten, T., & MacMillan, R. A. (n.d.).
+Spatial modelling with euclidean distance fields and machine learning. *European Journal of Soil Science*, *in press*. doi:[10.1111/ejss.12687](https://doi.org/10.1111/ejss.12687)

 Brown, P. E. (2015).
 Model-based geostatistics the easy way. *Journal of Statistical Software*, *63*(12).
 Retrieved from <http://www.jstatsoft.org/v63/i12>